pbloem/profane-tmesis/if-croesus-goes-to-war.md

 The next morning she woke me by lightly touching my shoulder, rather than opening the shutters that covered the window of the bedroom.

-"How did you sleep?"
+"How did you sleep?"<br/>
-"Poorly" I answered bluntly.
+"Poorly" I answered bluntly.<br/>
 "Do you still feel angry?"
 She sat with one leg on the side of my bed.
-A position that would have earned her a beating in any other household.
+A position that would have earned her a beating in any other household.<br/>
 "I think I do, yes" Even by her standards, it was an impertinent question.
-I think that I answered truthfully, because I felt understood by it.
+I think that I answered truthfully, because I felt understood by it.<br/>

 "Would you like me to keep the shutters in place?
-Perhaps a few more hours of sleep would do you good."
+Perhaps a few more hours of sleep would do you good."<br/>
 "No, thank you Anaximene.
-I think I had better get up."
+I think I had better get up."<br/>
 "Your anger must be strong that it still burns after a night of sleep." she said as she let the light in.
-"I rarely feel something so strongly that it does not die in my sleep."
+"I rarely feel something so strongly that it does not die in my sleep."<br/>
-"I must have slept poorly."
+"I must have slept poorly."<br/>
 "Or perhaps it was too great an anger to be resolved by sleep and time.
 Sometimes that is the case.
-A deep grief, or a profound anger over a great injustice cannot be cured in a day."
+A deep grief, or a profound anger over a great injustice cannot be cured in a day."<br/>
 "There was no great injustice behind my anger.
 I'm not sure why I felt so bad yesterday.
 Everything was as it should be, and everybody was going about their business.
-Only the noise from the village disturbed me."
+Only the noise from the village disturbed me."<br/>
 "But, if you'll permit me, it seems to me you felt angry before the festivities started.
 As early as the morning, even though you hid it well."

 I smiled, weakly.

 "I can rarely hide these things from you Anaximene.
-You're right, the noise simply served to fan the flames."
+You're right, the noise simply served to fan the flames."<br/>
 "Your hearing really is most acute.
 I often barely notice noises from the village.
-It's quite a distance from the villa."
+It's quite a distance from the villa."<br/>
-I got out of bed, and  proceeded to wash my face with the bowl of water she had set down for me.
+I got out of bed, and  proceeded to wash my face with the bowl of water she had set down for me.<br/>
 "Gordias told me it was a wedding yesterday, the party.
-They broke things off early after he told them to stop."
+They broke things off early after he told them to stop."<br/>
 She said it carelessly, as a matter of fact, but her words stopped me dead.
 I imagined a husband and wife, a family, a day of happiness, a day that was meant to be a lifelong memory.
 Crudely interrupted by a single order from me.

 In the past I would surely have begrudged them their happiness.
 I would have found reasons to think of them as uncivilized, common.
 But now, I couldn't see anything in my mind but a simple pair of young people in love.
 Celebrating love among their family.
 I sat down on my bed.

 Anaximene knelt down at my feet, at once impertinent and submissive, a strange trick of hers.
 "What is the matter?
 They are your citizens.
 It is within your right to regulate festivities.
-Many noblemen would have done the same."
+Many noblemen would have done the same."<br/>
 "You're very kind."
-But her words did little to ease my mind.
+But her words did little to ease my mind.<br/>
 "You are not the first man to act in anger, you know.
 And this is not the worst action taken in anger.
-Not by a long way."
+Not by a long way."<br/>
-She began to tidy up the room.
+She began to tidy up the room.<br/>
 "I doubt the villagers resent you very much for it.
 Much worse is happening in villages around Illyria, without a chance of revolt.
 If anything, the fact that you care shows you have a gentle soul.
-From what I see, you suffer worse than anybody."
+From what I see, you suffer worse than anybody."<br/>
-"What do you mean?"
+"What do you mean?"<br/>
 "Well, as you tell it, all this started because you felt angry.
 Anger without any cause, and any injustice.
 Anger so great that a long night of sleep does nothing to quell it."
 She stopped what she was doing when she noticed that she had my complete attention.
-That I was looking up at her wide eyed and unable to speak.
+That I was looking up at her wide eyed and unable to speak. <br/>
 "You've been angry for a long time, haven't you?"

 And so I began to tell her, over many days, the way I'd lived.
 She listened, patiently and without judgement.
 And in recounting, I found that I could force a change in myself.
 In some way reliving the past, in minute detail, was like opening an old wound once poorly healed.
 The process was painful, but the fresh wound would be allowed to heal properly.
 I doubt she ever knew that in listening to my past, she was playing the physician.